 Now you may be thinking… ‘Eb, this is all well and good – but what about if a new task that needs doing crops up during the day?’

-At the end of the day, look at all the tasks you have written under the line and ask yourself… do any of these REALLY need doing TODAY (and/or are any of these literally 2 minute activities I can quickly get done and off my list right now?)’
+At the END of the day, look at all the tasks you have written under the line and ask yourself… ‘Do any of these REALLY need doing TODAY?
+(And/or are any of these literally 2 minute activities I can quickly get done and off my list right now?)’
 Do these activities at the END of your day.

-What you will often find in the cold harsh light of reality, when those tasks have lost their new and shiny nature, is they actually aren’t really all that important (at least compared to all the other stuff you have to do) and can be crossed off completely!
+What you will often find is, at the end of the day, when those tasks have lost their new and shiny nature, they actually aren’t really all that important (at least compared to all the other stuff you have to do) and can be crossed off completely!

 What if you don’t get everything done?